Prickly Ed's Cactus Patch Native Plant Emporium

 Nancy Lawson - the Humane Gardener - says it just like it needed to be said in this must read piece!

 Click on the image above, or the link right HERE to access the article.
 Read it all - beginning to end.
 Then read it again.
-Trigger alert, some are going to get a scooch offended or at least uncomfortable.
+Trigger alert, some people might find themselves feeling a bit defensive about parts of the article.
 And spoiler alert, some of you will be cheering aloud with every single cathartic line that so eloquently says things that need to be said more often, and with more conviction if we are to make real progress in returning health to our landscapes!
 We should all have the clarity and courage to say them.

 “Messy is the eroded, muddy, polluted, streams in our watersheds, contaminated by the fertilizers and pesticides used to maintain tens of millions of acres of turf grass across the continent…”